A Brief History of the .45 ACP Cartridge

 John Browning — the genius firearm inventor of of the M1911 — designed a .45 caliber ammo on behalf of Colt.

 This .45 caliber was later known as the .45 ACP.

 The round originally fired a 200 grain bullet at 900 feet per second.
 And that’s why the Army immediately adopted the cartridge after seeing it in-action.

-To make it better, the Ordnance Department made one minor change: they added a little more grain (making it 230 grams).
+To make it better, the Ordnance Department made one minor change: they added a little more grain (making it 230 grains).
 This made the .45 ACP go a tad slower (850 feet per second).

 The improved round was so good that the army and law agencies worldwide STILL use the .45 ACP 1911 today.